 - Rollout to other geographies

-- Chargeback model implemented to secure funding for expansion
+- The chargeback model was implemented to secure funding for expansion

 - Expand to other functional areas

-- Ramp from 20 bots in 7 process areas, to 40 bots in 15+ process areas
+- The ramp from 20 bots in 7 process areas, to 40 bots in 15+ process areas

 - 24/7 operational support